All About Leather? Ask Shalu!

 1. Full-grain leather: This type of leather is made from the finest hides.
 The imperfections (or natural marks) on the surface of the hide remain as it is.
 It's the most sought after leather type, and thus, the most expensive.

-A lot of our products at Soulful Collection is made of full-grain leather, thus offering you the best leather quality.
+A lot of our products at Rustic Town is made of full-grain leather, thus offering you the best leather quality.

 2. Top-grain leather: It is the second-highest quality.
 It is thinner and flexible than full-grain.
 It is less expensive.